 I am graduating with my Ph.D in Germanic Languages and Literatures and a certificate in Women, Gender, and Sexuality Studies in August 2016 and will join the faculty at UCSB in the German and Slavic Department starting in the fall quarter.
 I have also completed a Teaching Citation that included a number of professionalization workshops on various teaching related topics.
 In 2013, I received the Dean's Award for Excellence in Teaching.

 I am a near native speaker of German with a strong grasp on grammar, native like pronunciation, and broad knowledge of German Literature, Film, and Culture.
 Additionally, I have spent a lot of time in Germany and am quite familiar with everyday practices and customs and norms.

 My teaching style is very personalized.
 I adapt my teaching methods to the students' learning styles and employ various techniques such as visuals including video materials, audio, written materials, and technology.
 As a 2 year teaching with technology fellow at my Ph.D. institution, I have learned about various technological tools that may assist in the acquisition of a foreign language.

 My strength in teaching German lies in the fact that I myself learned German as a foreign language.
 This helps me understand why students' struggle with certain topics and how they can be best addressed as I had to go through the process myself.

 Finally, teaching German is my passion.
 I truly enjoy seeing students succeed in the various areas of German language acquisition.
 There is no better feeling than being abel to help a student improve their language skills.

-Washington University in St Louis - PhD, Germanic Languages and Literatures
+Graduate Degree: Washington University in St Louis - PHD, Germanic Languages and Literatures